Diversity in the Workplace is a Win-Win-Win

 Another key finding in studies about corporate diversity is that sometimes diversity isn’t enough.
 Workers in diverse environments won’t give their best performance if they don’t also feel included.
 Inclusion means a sense of fairness of advancement opportunity, freedom from bias, and an ability to be themselves.

 Workers of all stripes who feel a lack of inclusion or belonging will be less engaged in their work, less loyal, and less likely to stay at a company.
 In fact, they are less likely to even pursue a job at an organization if they perceive that organization to be non-inclusive.
 Women, LGBTQ+ and racial or ethnic-minorities are particularly prone to feeling a lack of inclusion.
 But workers in all demographics report a lack of belonging at work.

 It’s bad news for everyone at a company when a portion of the workforce isn’t engaged.
 Imagine trying to execute a project when your team members are thinking more about leaving the company than about their responsibilities.

 As a jobseeker, it’s not easy to ascertain indicators of inclusion at a company from the outside.
-But looking at the diversity of people at all levels is a good start – especially the executive level.
+But looking at the diversity in the workplace of people at all levels is a good start.
+Especially on the executive level.
 Look for processes and policies that promote equality of opportunity and transparency.
 You should also look at who is accountable for D&I efforts.
 Ideally, they will be on the plate of core-business leaders and not just relegated to the HR department.